How to Build a Garden Pond

-- Check with your permitting and planning departments to see if building permits are required or if there are zoning restrictions) for this type of work.
+- Check with your local permitting and planning departments to see if building permits are required (or if there are zoning restrictions) for this type of work.
 In some areas, protective fencing may be required around a yard with a pond.

-- Before you begin digging, call your local utility locator service.
+- Before you begin digging, call your local utility locator.
 This free service will help you avoid gas, electrical, water, and other vital services when you dig.